 The Liverpool Echo is a local newspaper with a readership of around half a million people.
 It is the second most read newspaper in the country after the Evening Standard.

-Along with the Liverpool Daily Post, the Liverpool Echo is published by Trinity Mirror on Merseyside and provides readers with local news, jobs, sport and entertainment.
+The Liverpool Echo is published by Trinity Mirror and provides readers with local news, jobs, sport and entertainment.

-In the year 2007 it was announced that the Liverpool Echo had won the bid to the new arena in the Albert Dock.
+In 2007, it was announced that the Liverpool Echo had won the bid to the new arena in the Albert Dock.
 It is now known as the Liverpool Echo Arena.

-With the vast increase of online activity and more or less every human in the UK having an internet connection, the Liverpool Echo has become popular online and provides its local news stories not only in their newspaper but also on their official website.
+With the vast increase of online activity, the Liverpool Echo has become popular online and provides local news stories on their website as well as on social media.
 Daily updates, news feeds, important announcements and more can be read directly from the website for free.